rrovetto/maritime-search-and-rescue/README.md

 - The '[how](https://github.com/rrovetto/maritime-search-and-rescue/tree/main/how%20is%20it%20applied)' describes the means and method of executing M-SAR (i.e., the 'what').
 - The '[why](https://github.com/rrovetto/maritime-search-and-rescue/tree/main/why-is-it-important)' describes the rationale for conducting M-SAR.

+## Citation
+If you find value in this work, cite it as "Maritime Search and Rescue, GitHub page, Robert J. Rovetto" with the date and the website URL.

 ## Support
 - Donations: If you find value in this work, pleaes [donate at this PayPal page](https://tinyurl.com/donate-rjr).
 As a presently unfunded personal project, your donation will support development into the future, and show appreciation for the time and work thusfar.
 - Sponsor: Contact maritimeSARemail[at]gmail[dot]com to sponsor the project